HydraRadio/Hydra/docs/index.md

 * Gain sampler (using a linearised gain perturbation model for each antenna gain)
 * Beam sampler (using a Fourier-Bessel model for each E-field beam)
 * Point source sampler (using a simple power-law SED model)
-* Diffuse emission sampler (using a spherical harmonic basis)
+* Diffuse emission sampler (using a spherical harmonic or region-by-region basis)
 * Power spectrum sampler (using a standard bandpower representation of the power spectrum)

 All in all, there can be several hundreds of thousands of parameters for a typical array size, sky model